Understanding Your Child’s Social Confidence

 Sometimes learning issues are hard to identify in the first 6-8 years of life.
 Children know they need to be good readers and good learners, they want to please, and so they can be very creative in covering up underlying difficulties.
 They might do this by acting out, avoidance or just be developing a guessing strategy that is good enough early on.

 Social skills and social confidence are harder to fake – and really, are not on your child’s radar as something to fake to please you.
-And so, while there are myriad personality traits and experiences that feed into social confidence, it is also true that shyness or social difficulties might be pointing to a learning delay – listening, language, processing or inattentiveness.
+And so, while there are myriad personality traits and experiences that feed into social confidence, it is also true that shyness or social difficulties, including being bullied, might be pointing to a learning delay – listening, language, processing or inattentiveness.